Healthy Homes Assessment Korokoro

 Rental Property Home Assessments Korokoro

-Property rental areas that are affected through the Healthy Homes Standard in Korokoro include each:
+Areas of rental properties that are impacted to the Healthy Homes Standard in Korokoro include each:

 • Living Rooms